 As a self-learning artist, she had a flair for art since her childhood.
 She took the drawings to be done on the record notebooks seriously that none of her record notebook drawings went without additional decoration or shading.
 Her drawings were mentioned in the class to inspire the other students.
 She tried to pursue B.A.
 Fine Arts, but was not quite determined.
 Art is an addiction.
 Whether she studied it or not, it was vested within her in a dormant form.
 It is not dormant anymore, and none of her days are elapsing without art practice.

 Memory of wanting to be an artist

-Back in her high school days, she used to observe her mother doing a water color work.
-She did a painting of the princess with a crown.
-She has a natural talent for artworks and craft .
+Back in her high school days, she used to observe her mother doing water color paintings.
+Her mother did a painting of the princess with a crown.
+Her mother had a natural talent for artworks and craft .
 She found it very interesting and she wanted to try it.
 So there she started!
 Her first one was a pencil work.
-She did some skeleton and added few shading for her first work.
+She did some skeleton and added few shading in her first work.
 It was pretty ordinary.
-Slowly my practice started and she realized that she can able to do this completely.
-This is something she shall realise when she look back.
-Her painting reflects her emotions, and she paint whenever she feels annoyed or depressed or frustrated.
-It’s a therapy that cools me off completely.
-What was once her hobby, is now a platform for me to make her living and also an identity.
+Slowly her practice started and she realized that she will be able to do it pretty well.
+Her paintings reflect her emotions, and she paints whenever she feels annoyed or depressed or frustrated and also whenever she is in good mood.
+“It is a therapy”, she says.
+What was once her hobby, is now a platform for her to make a living and also an identity.

-My Favourite Artists
+Her Favourite Artists

 SM Panditji from India

 Ramya Sadasivam has been practicing art since 2006.
 She so loves to portray Indian culture, customs, day to day chores of the hard working laborers, happy village life and life of women.